benchristel/mdsite/README.md

 list. `{{toc}}` lists the files within the current file's parent directory.

 By default, entries in the table of contents are ordered lexicographically by title.
-You can customize the ordering of the files in a directory by creating an `order.txt` file in that directory.
-The `order.txt` file simply lists the files in the order you want them displayed, one per line.
+You can customize the ordering of the entries in a directory by creating an `order.txt` file in that directory.
+The `order.txt` file simply lists the entries (files or directories) in the order you want them displayed, one per line.
 E.g.

 ```
 foo.md
 bar.md
 baz.md
+quux
+kludge
 ```

 Any files you don't list in `order.txt` will be ordered by title, after the